 Save a contact or Electronic Business Card

-When you receive contact information as an Electronic Business Card or a contact form (contact form: A view of an individual contact that contains all the information stored in the contact.) (as a .vcf file) in an email message, right-click the card or the attached .vcf file, and then choose options.
-If your contact list already includes the same name, you’ll have the option to update the existing contact or create a new one.
+When you receive contact information as an Electronic Business Card or a contact form (contact form: A view of an individual contact that contains all the information stored in the contact.) (as a .vcf file) in an e-mail message, you can right-click the card or the attached .vcf file, and then choose options.
+If your contact list already includes the same name, you can update the existing contact or create a new one.

-- In an open message, right-click the Electronic Business Card, and then click Add to Outlook Contacts.
+- In an open message, right-click the card, and then click Add to Outlook Contacts.

-- In the Actions group, click Save & Close.
+- On the Contacts tab, in the Actions group, click Save & Close.

 Top of Page